Bitcoin history

 No leadership risk

 There is no executive, board, or founder who can alter Bitcoin’s monetary policy or rules.
-This removes a major source of uncertainty common in traditional systems.

 Designed for long term operation